puppetlabs/horsewhisperer/README.md

 ### Parsing commandline: global flags, actions, action flags, and action arguments

 When all flags and actions have been defined we are ready to parse the commandline and build a chain of contexts.
 The contexts contain the global flags, a list of actions and the order they should be called in as well as the flags used only by them.

-    // bool Parse(int argc, char** argv)
+    // int Parse(int argc, char** argv)
     Parse(argc, argv); // The same argv and argc passed to main()

+The HorseWhisperer::Parse function will return an integer indicating the operation outcome.
+The possible return values are listed below, together with the related macro.

+    PARSE_OK = 0;             // success
+    PARSE_HELP = -1;          // help request
+    PARSE_VERSION = -2;       // version request
+    PARSE_ERROR = 1;          // failed to parse (e.g. missing argument)
+    PARSE_INVALID_FLAG = 2;   // invalid flag (e.g. string instead of an integer)

+### Displaying the help message

+If the HorseWhisperer::Parse function returns a PARSE_HELP value, you can simply call HorseWhisperer::ShowHelp to display the requested help message (global or action-specific).

 ### Validating action arguments

 When the commandline is parsed, you can trigger the execution of the optional action argument callbacks by calling HorseWhisperer::ValidateActionArguments().
 In case any of of the callbacks return false, this function stops executing and returns false.
 It returns true otherwise.
+Also note that the validate function will always return false if HorseWhisperer::Parse did not return PARSE_OK previously.

     // bool ValidateActionArguments()
     ValidateActionArguments();